 Spectrum: Rehabilitation of Athletic Movement for Return to Sport

-The UW Health Sports Medicine Center offers Spectrum: Rehabilitation of Athletic Movement for Return to Sport, a lower-extremity, group rehabilitation program that integrates philosophies of sports training with philosophies of functional rehabilitation.
+The UW Health Sports Medicine Center offers Spectrum, a lower-extremity, group rehabilitation program that combines philosophies of sports training and functional rehabilitation.

 About Our Program

 Spectrum training is for people from any healthcare system who have had ACL reconstruction or other lower-extremity injuries.
 It is designed to give athletes functional strength and sport-specific drills to return to sport activities.
 These classes are led by physical therapists and physical therapist assistants who specialize in anterior cruciate ligament (ACL) and lower-extremity rehabilitation.

-Training focuses on retraining the control of movements required for sport skills and provides the necessary tools to maintain general fitness, strength, flexibility, movement and sports skill.
+- Provide tools to maintain general fitness, strength, flexibility, movement and sports skill

 Who is Spectrum For?